Computer Science Foundations

 Software Engineering Homework Help in plain English

 Design patterns matched to the problem, UML sequence and class diagrams, test-driven development with JUnit 5 or pytest, GitHub Actions CI pipelines, and refactored code that respects SOLID.
-The hardest CMU 17-313 grading deduction is a SOLID violation hidden under naming that looks clean (Strategy pattern misapplied as if-else chain in a class), the antipattern our tutors catch with explicit dependency analysis.
-Verified CS graduates from BITS Pilani, Purdue, and Georgia Tech, starting at $20 per task, 12-hour average turnaround.
+A common grading deduction is a SOLID violation hidden under naming that looks clean (Strategy pattern misapplied as if-else chain in a class), the antipattern our tutors catch with explicit dependency analysis.
+Verified CS graduates, starting at $20 per task, 12-hour average turnaround.

 Topics covered